List of Teenage Mutant Ninja Turtles characters: Tokka and Rahzar

 Rahzar is introduced first as Chris Bradford, a celebrity martial arts star who is a prized pupil of Shredder, owning chain of dojos across the country with their ninjutsu classes used for the purpose of recruiting Foot Ninjas.
 When Shredder learned of Splinter's presence in New York, he sent by Bradford to find and kill both him and the Ninja Turtles, first tricking Michelangelo into a faux friendship on a social media website.
 Bradford revealed his deception when he had Michelangelo captured, sparking a bitter hatred from him.
 However, after he failed to trick the Turtles into leading him and the Foot to Splinter and numerous repeated failures, Shredder became enraged at his incompetence.
-During a fight with the Turtles, Bradford and Xever were doused with mutagen, and as a result of being earlier bitten in the knuckles by Shredder's pet akita, Hatchiko, Bradford mutated into an anthropomorphic akita dubbed Dogpound.
+During a fight with the Turtles, Bradford and Xever were doused with mutagen, and as a result of being earlier bitten in the knuckles by Shredder's pet akita, Hatchiko, Bradford mutated into a mutant akita dubbed Dogpound.
 Bradford is later mutated into a near-skeletal werewolf-like form after falling into a mutagen vat.
 Being given the new name Rahzar by Michelangelo, he continues to serve Shredder until his death at the hands of Leatherhead towards the end of the fourth season.
 Rahzar was resurrected by the demon Kavaxas in the fifth season, only to be revealed to be serving as Kavaxas's puppet.
 Rahzar falls into the Netherworld during Kavaxas's attack on the mortal realm.

 Tokka, on the other hand, is introduced as Tokka Picasso, a monstrous female turtle-like alien assigned by the Utroms to guard the final piece of the black hole generator.
 In her first appearance, she attempts to recover the black hole generator piece from when Lord Dregg was able to steal it.
 However, the piece was seemingly destroyed by the explosion of a dwarf star triggered by the Triceratons, though Tokka's son Chompy survived and remained with the Turtles.
 Tokka is revealed to have survived the ordeal and ventures to Earth to retrieve her son, but allows him to stay with Raphael after realizing he is in good hands with him.
 Tokka departed Earth, though Raphael conceded that Chompy would eventually have to return to his mother.
 She alludes more to Terrorpin, the basis of her character.

 In the comic series published by IDW, Tokka and Rahzar appear as two of Old Hob's mutant creations.
 He was to sell them as "recruits" to Karai and the Foot Clan.

+In Tales of the Teenage Mutant Ninja Turtles, Tokka and Rahzar (voiced by Peter Stormare and Ralph Ineson) are a snapping turtle and a wolf who are the mass-produced creations of mad scientist Dr. Jordan Perry.
+Because of Perry's unstable mutagen, the Mutanimals periodically revert to their original forms, resulting in Perry cloning them and passing their personalities into the next batch.
+Two of the Tokka and Rahzar clones assist the Turtles and lead the remainder of Perry's Mutanimals in sacrificing themselves to stop Mutant Omega.